lisacharuma/autism-ally/README.md

 2. Install Dependencies
 npm install

-3. Run the Development server
+4. Run the Development server
 npm run dev

-4. Open http://localhost:5000 in your server
+5. Open http://localhost:5000 in your server

+Contribution Guidelines
+If you'd like to contribute to Autism Ally, feel free to submit a pull request.
+For major changes, please open an issue first to discuss the proposed changes.